 A Super Duper Clean

 If you’re one of those iFolks who waits until it just ain’t working right, you need a more sophisticated approach.
 First, clean your AirPods or wireless buds with a microfiber cloth.
 Then, use an anti-static brush to clean a little deeper into the places that collect dirt, like your speaker screens and the seams.
 Gently brush these parts in one direction only.
-Do not brush back and forth–you are more likely to push dirt and wax inside the screens if you employ a back and forward motion.
-So stick to one direction!
+Do not brush back and forth; you are more likely to push dirt and wax inside the screens if you employ a back-and-forward motion.

 Finally, listen to your AirPods’ sound quality and repeat the cleaning if necessary.

 If you don’t have a small anti-static brush or don’t want to get one, use a SOFT and NEW toothbrush to brush out wax and other debris gently.
-Remember the brushing rule, always brush in one direction only–no back and forth!
+Remember the brushing rule, always brush in one direction only!

-- Air-dry the ear tips before reattaching to each AirPod
+- Air-dry the ear tips before reattaching them to each AirPod.

 If you have AirPods (1st and 2nd generation), your AirPods and charging case aren’t waterproof or water-resistant, so be careful not to get moisture in any openings.
 If your AirPods come in contact with liquid, including sweat from a workout, wipe them down with a dry microfiber cloth.
 To dry the case, place it upside down with the lid open.